Harold Alexander, 1st Earl Alexander of Tunis: Between the wars

-Officers of the Baltic Landeswehr in Latvia 1920 – Alexander stands right in the middle.
+Officers of the Baltic Landeswehr in Latvia 1920 – Alexander is in the middle.

 Alexander in 1919 served with the Allied Control Commission in Poland.
 As a temporary lieutenant-colonel, he led the Baltic German Landeswehr in the Latvian War of Independence, commanding units loyal to Latvia in the successful drive to eject the Bolsheviks from Latgalia.
 During service there, he was accidentally wounded by one of his own sentries on 9 October 1919.

 Alexander returned to Britain in May 1920 as a major, second in command of the 1st Battalion, Irish Guards; in May 1922, he was promoted substantive lieutenant-colonel and appointed commanding officer.
 He commanded the battalion at Constantinople (a sensitive posting in the runup to the Chanak Crisis), then Gibraltar from October 1922, then in London from April 1923 until January 1926, when he was released from that role to attend the Staff College at Camberley, England, from 1926 to 1927.
 By now Alexander had gained an excellent reputation for himself.
 In addition, he was older than many of his fellow students—and even some of his instructors—at the college.
-Among his many fellow students were Douglas Wimberley, who would later become a major-general and command the 51st (Highland) Division from 1941—1943, including at the Second Battle of El Alamein, who formed a high opinion of Alexander, who, despite his outstanding war record, showed little sign of being overly pleased with himself.
+Among his many fellow students were Douglas Wimberley, who would later become a major-general and command the 51st (Highland) Division from 1941 to 1943, including at the Second Battle of El Alamein, who formed a high opinion of Alexander, who, despite his outstanding war record, showed little sign of being overly pleased with himself.
 Instead, he showed "simplicity, directness and kindness" and gained the respect of all at the college, with two notable exceptions—the future field marshals Alan Brooke and Bernard Montgomery—who did not come away with a particularly favourable impression of him.

 After graduating from the Staff College, Alexander was then, in February 1928, promoted to colonel (backdated to 14 May 1926) and was the next month appointed Officer Commanding the Irish Guards Regimental District and 140th (4th London) Infantry Brigade, part of the 47th (1/2nd London) Division, in the Territorial Army (TA), a post he held until January 1930, when he again returned to study, attending the Imperial Defence College in London for one year.